Acacia estrophiolata: Food

+Traditionally, Aboriginal Australians would use the gum from the tree as a sweet bushtucker treat.
+Its name in the Arrernte language of Central Australia is Ngkwarle athenge arlperle.
+It is still sometimes eaten today.
 The gum is snapped off the branches, either clear or red.
 It is then ground and mixed with a little water, then left to set again to a chewable gum, and eaten with a small stick.

 Forage

 The tree makes good forage for livestock.
 The seeds are edible and are 28.9% protein.